kskitek/fsm/README.md

 ## Decorators

-`fsm` provides `fsm.EmitterDecorator` type that allows to wrap around Emitters, change state, log transitions, send or store events, etc.
+`fsm` provides `fsm.EmitterDecorator` type that allows to wrap around Emitters, change state, log transitions, send or store events, etc. You can apply decorator to either specified State or to all States using FsmBuilder.

 **Example usage:**